gambitph/Titan-Framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= 1.5 =
+* Added German, Portuguese, Turkish and updated Italian translations
+* Added `notification` and `paragraph` paramaters to the note option
+* Added `include_fonts` parameter to the font option for specifying the selectable fonts
+* Added `show_websafe_fonts` and `show_google_fonts` parameters to the font option
+* Added `maxlength` parameter to the the text option
+* Fixed Titan plugin detection code
+* New more WordPress-centric styling of admin panels (special thanks to @sagarjadhav)
+* A Lot of stabilization bug fixes

 = 1.4.3 =
 * Added a few global hooks